Skin Tag Removal, Treatment and Removal of

 These are super-common and the only type of wart that is non contagious.
 They are a symptom of getting older, long term sun exposure and can be hereditary.
 They are found on the temples, sides of face and upper body.
 They can vary in colour from pale yellow to a very dark brown and resemble a ‘bran flake’ that has been stuck to the skin.

-Consultation & treatment/removal of small cluster of Seborrhoeic Keratosis £195.00
+Small cluster of Seborrhoeic Keratosis £345.00

-Consultation & treatment/removal of a large cluster of Seborrhoeic Keratosis – £295.00
+Large cluster of Seborrhoeic Keratosis – £455.00

 Xanthelasma Palpebra